sneak-it/Normalized-Run-Speed/README.md

 - Add convar for maximum customizable run speed (currently hardcoded to 260 u/s)
 - Add convar for entirely enabling/disabling plugin
+- Add convar for usage on specific teams only (if requested)

 # Credits